Lesson 1: Intro to Serial

 The second function, begin(unsigned long baud, byte config), allows for an optional argument that configures the serial transmission packet or frame.
 A serial transmission frame consists of three pieces: data, parity, and synchronization bits (start and stop).

-The data bit specifies the length of the data portion of the transmission frame (5-9), the parity bit is a simple form of error detecting code (and can be turned on with ‘1’ or off with ‘0’), and the synchronization bits help demarcate a frame.
-There is always one start bit at the beginning of a frame but there can be one or two stop bits at the end (though one is most common).
-On Arduino, the default transmission frame configuration is: 8 data bits, no parity, one stop bit—this is a common configuration.
+The data bits field specifies the length of the data portion of the frame (5–9 bits).
+The parity bit is a simple form of error detection (and can be enabled or disabled).
+The synchronization bits help demarcate a frame: there is always one start bit at the beginning but there can be one or two stop bits at the end (one is most common).
+On Arduino, the default configuration is 8 data bits, no parity, one stop bit—often abbreviated as 8N1.
+This is the most common configuration you’ll encounter.

-Only one computer program can open a serial port at a time.
 For example, if you attempt to open Serial Monitor on the same COM port that has been opened by another program, you will receive an error like this: Error opening serial port 'COM7'.
 (Port busy).

+Screenshot of the Arduino IDE showing an error dialog stating 'Error opening serial port COM7.
+Port busy.'
 Figure.
 A demonstration of what happens if you try to open Serial Monitor on a COM port that is already opened by another program.
 The Arduino IDE shows an error stating Error opening serial port 'COM7'.
 (Port busy).

-Figure.
+Screenshot of PowerShell showing 'Access to the port COM7 is denied' error when trying to open an already-open serial port Figure.
 Only one software program can access a serial port at a time.

 Serial buffers